ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/07-wrapup/assignment.md

 title: Wrapping Up
 notes:
 - type: text
-  contents: In this challenge, we summarize our work in this lab.
+  contents: In this challenge, we summarize our work in this lab
 tabs:
 - id: qvfwx1begtas
   title: Elasticsearch